 Ah, prison!
 That place where men and women go to realize the error of their ways and be fully rehabilitated.
 It’s where education is offered, training in life skills is provided, and community-minded citizens help out with reintegration programs… right?
 What we just described is the idealized version of the American prison system.
 Sadly, far…Read More

-By Christopher Zoukis Cynthia Nixon is running for Governor of New York.
+Cynthia Nixon is running for Governor of New York.
 Billed as a “progressive fighter, actor, activist, and lifelong New Yorker,” Nixon has long been known for her advocacy for LGBTQ+ equality, women’s rights, and public education.
 A standout issue on her platform is #schoolsnotjail.
-Her foray into advocacy for better public-school education…Read More
+Her foray into advocacy for better public-school education started with her…Read More

 By Christopher Zoukis You may know Anna Deavere Smith from her television roles on The West Wing and Nurse Jackie, but for more than two decades, the actress, playwright and performer has been writing and performing plays that explore race, justice, and class inequality in America.
 Now her work, Notes from the Field, takes on…Read More